 The leaves were dried in shade and crushed using sterile technique to obtain the leaf powder.
-It was preserved by packing it in an aseptic plastic container this powder was further used for extract prepa
+It was preserved by packing it in an aseptic plastic container this powder was further used to extract prepa

 Aqueous Extract Preparation

 20 gm of the powdered leaf was weighed and transferred in to 1 litter beaker.
 150 ml of distilled water was added to the powder and allowed to stand for 48 hours.
-This was then heated on water bath at 600c evaporation takes place it was then filtered using what man filter paper.
+This was then heated on a water bath at 600c evaporation takes place it was then filtered using what man filter paper.

 Anti bacterial Assay of Moringa Leaf Powder Against the Pathogens (Isolated from ATM s)

-Anti bacterial activity of the aqueous extract of moringa oleifera dried leaf powder were individually tested against the isolates in vitro test was then carried out by disc diffusion method. swab of the isolates was done on Muller Hinton agar plate and then wells were cutted on Muller Hinton agar plate and 1.5µl, 2.5µl,5µl and 10 µl of the leaf extract was added in to the well and incubated at 370C for 24 hours Tetracyclin as control.
+The anti bacterial activity of the aqueous extract of Moringa oleifera dried leaf powder were individually tested against the isolates in vitro test was then carried out by disc diffusion method.
+A swab of the isolates was done at the Muller Hinton agar plate and then wells were cut in the Muller Hinton agar plate and 1.5µl, 2.5µl,5µl and 10 µl of the leaf extract was added in to the well and incubated at 370C for 24 hours tetracyclin as control.

 RESULTS AND DISCUSSIONS